18F/handbook/docs/03-policies/security.md

     * Data disclosure, prevented by carefully setting and testing access control, as well as using SSL as needed.
     * Password guessing attacks, mitigated by using strong passwords.
 * Software that is not licensed under an approved CivicActions open source license may not be used on a project without prior approval from the legal team.

+The project technical lead (or a designated lead engineer/lead themer or peer-review process) is responsible for reviewing all new/modified code each sprint, and ensuring it meets a high standard of quality.

 Developers and themers maintaining local sandbox copies of client sites must also: